Netflix Releases First Trailer For ‘The Magic School Bus’ Reboot, Features New Teacher And New Theme Song

 — goodreads (@goodreads) September 5, 2017

-Netflix released the first trailer for the Magic School Bus reboot via Twitter and YouTube, and fans wasted no time expressing their disappointment for the updated look, which has made the characters look more doll-like than they used to.
+Netflix released the first trailer for the Magic School Bus reboot via Twitter and YouTube, and fans wasted no time expressing their disappointment for the updated look, which, among other things, has made the characters look more doll-like than they used to.

 'The Magic School Bus' reboot is bringing all the '90s nostalgia ????✨ https://t.co/QWVnz9w6J3